edisne/proquizium/README.md

 Need more help with the Angular CLI?
 No worries!
 Just type `ng help` or visit the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 They have all the information you need! 💡

 Enjoy coding with Proquizium!
 Happy coding! 👩‍💻👨‍💻

+## Running docker image

+If you by any chance have an access to our docker image, you can pull it my running a comnad `docker pull edisne/proquizium` and then run it by
+`docker run -p 4200:4200 proquizium` command and visiting http://localhost:4200/ after that